RareSkills/cairo-tutorial/content/cairo-function-visibility.md

 ![Screenshot 2025-10-14 at 12.14.23.png](https://r2media.rareskills.io/CairoFunctionVisibility/image4.png)

 As stated earlier, when implementing a trait in Cairo, the `impl` block can only contain the functions defined in that trait.
-Functions that are not part of the trait must be defined in separate `impl` blocks.
+A contract can have multiple `impl` blocks, and functions that are not part of the trait must be defined in separate `impl` blocks.
 This differs from Solidity, where contracts can freely add functions beyond those in the interface they implement.

 However, we specifically don’t want to include `get_balance_2x` in the `IHelloStarknet` trait because that would make the function public.